nemtrif/utfcpp/README.md

 assert (utf16result[3] == 0xdd1e);
 ```

-In case of an invalid UTF-8 seqence, a `utf8::invalid_utf8` exception is thrown.
-If `end` does not point to the past-of-end of a UTF-8 seqence, a `utf8::not_enough_room` exception is thrown.
+In case of an invalid UTF-8 sequence, a `utf8::invalid_utf8` exception is thrown.
+If `end` does not point to the past-of-end of a UTF-8 sequence, a `utf8::not_enough_room` exception is thrown.

 #### utf8::utf32to8